marcusbianchi/thingapi/README.md

 * thingsIds: List of Id of things that belong to this group.
   * Array Integer
   * Ignored on Create and Update
+* possibleTagGroups: List of possible tag groups for this Group.
+  * Array String
+  * Optional
 * parameters: List of the group's parameters
   * Array Parameters
   * Ignored on Create and Update